Skip to content

 15% of NRI revenue Γ— tax rate = cash saved

-Illustrative only.Assumes 100% oil production (no gas or NGL).
+Model assumptions: Assumes 100% oil production (no gas or NGL).
 Does not include severance tax, ad valorem tax, gathering fees, or transportation deductions.
-Production assumed stable at monthly input β€” does not model decline.
-Depletion subject to 100% net income limitation per property.
-Actual distributions depend on program structure and well performance.
+Production assumed stable at monthly input and does not model decline curve.
+Percentage depletion is subject to the 100% net income limitation per property.

 Disclaimer: The information provided in this article is for informational purposes only and should not be considered legal or tax advice.
 We are not licensed CPAs, and readers should consult a qualified CPA or tax professional to address their specific tax situations and ensure compliance with applicable laws.